ulicious/hermes/README.md

         +---plots/

-5. Adjust "configuration.yaml" (paths, parameters etc.)
+4. Adjust "algorithm_configuration.yaml" (paths, parameters etc.) in this repository
-6. Optional: Place your own raw, processed and techno economic data in the respective folder.
-This data must resemble the data in the raw, processed and techno_economic data folder in the github repository
+5. Move raw data from data folder in this repository to the created raw data folder.
+Alternatively, place your own raw data in the raw data folder
-7. If you want to create start locations, check respective configurations and run "data_processing/_1_create_random_locations"
+6. If you want to create start locations, check respective configurations and run "data_processing/_1_create_random_locations"
-8. If you need to process raw data, run "data_processing/_2_script_process_raw_data.py"
+7. If you need to process raw data, run "data_processing/_2_script_process_raw_data.py".
+Alternatively, you can place your processed data in the processed data folder
 8. If you want to start the routing algorithm, run "algorithm/main.py"
 9. If you want to plot the results, run "plotting/plot_results.py"